 - word sketch will highlight the typical collocations and word combinations.
 Use general corpora for information about non-specialized language or subject-specific corpora for professional language.

-Automated building of a subject-specific corpus
+Automated building of a subject-specific database of texts

 List of domain corpora already available in Sketch Engine

 - e-flux corpus – English art news digests

 - SiBol/Port corpus – corpus of English broadsheet newspapers